WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-18-Automating-the-hardest-testing-problem-I-ever-had.markdown

 were turned into Software Engineers and everybody had to do their own testing.

 But that is another story.
-The main point, I was stuck having to write the automation to this problem with a full stack.
+The main point, I was stuck having to write the automation to this problem with a full stack that I was not allowed to change.

 Automation, you say?
 Why not just...?
 ==================================================